Why Switching To A Safety Razor Will Change Your Hair-Removal Game

 But a single-blade razor will never do you wrong like that.
 It'll cut off the hair bluntly in one pass — no catching or dragging.
 It won't clog, meaning less bacteria buildup.
 In fact, my skin has never been this clear and even-textured.
 I'll admit, by the end of the day — because it doesn't cut quite as deep — I'll notice the slightest hint of a 5 o'clock shadow on my legs from the safety, but I'll take that over red bumps any day.

 Finally, let's swing back to that marketing bullet point.
 Shaving companies need to make money.
 To do that, they need to be selling you replacement razors and/or refills every few months.
-When they realized that safety razors weren't good for business — because they never need to be replaced — the multi-blade disposable was born.
-Sure, it seems expensive initially — the one I use is $85 — but do the math: A pack of five double-edged razorblades costs under $10, and you can get around 200 shaves out of one if you use both sides.
+When they realised that safety razors weren't good for business — because they never need to be replaced — the multi-blade disposable was born.
+Sure, it seems expensive initially — the one I use is $85 (£64)— but do the math: A pack of five double-edged razorblades costs under £1, and you can get around 200 shaves out of one if you use both sides.

 Bottom line: Playing it safe has never worked out so well.